HackYourFuture-CPH/program/courses/foundation/web-architecture-101/session-plan.md

 Key points:

+- What an API is
+- JSON as the common data format
-- TODO
+- HTTP methods:
+  - `GET` = retrieve data
+  - `POST`, `PUT` = send data
+  - `DELETE` = delete data
+- How different methods carry data:
+  - `GET` → uses query parameters
+  - `POST`, `PUT` → use request body
+  - `DELETE` → usually no data
+- Role of content type: servers specify how to interpret data (e.g. `application/json`)
+- Idea that "the page" and "the data" are separate things
 - Data store services (in the abstract).
-Peristing data away from the web server.
+Persisting data away from the web server.

 ### More complex setups